kanishkatn/container-manager/README.md

 ### CLI

-The Container Manager includes a CLI for interacting with the Container Manager.
+The Container Manager includes a CLI for interacting with the application.
 The CLI is built using Cobra and includes only the root command.

 ```bash
 Usage: